-remuneration iii) Mandate of the main body overseeing remuneration top executive management (Deputy Managing Directors) and the Heads of different functional divisions of Head Office.
+Т ramunaration ton avacutive management iii) Mandate of the main body overseeing remuneration top executive management (Additional Managing Directors) and the Heads of different functional divisions of Head Office.
 Head of Human Resources Division acts as the Member Secretary of the MANCOM of MDB.
 There is a pay scale approved by the competent authority where the salaries and increments are fixed designation wise and the same is followed accordingly.
 The mandate of the Management Committee (MANCOM) as the main body for overseeing the Bank's remuneration is to review the position of remuneration and associated matters and recommend to the Board of Directors for approval of its restructuring, rearrangement and modification commensurate with the industry best practices as per requirement. iv) External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.
 The Bank has no External Consultant permanently regarding 'remuneration' and its process.
-However, experts' opinion may have been sought in case to case basis regarding income tax matter, lawyers' opinion for settlement of employees' dues in case of death, penalty etc. if required, by the management. v) A description of the scope of the bank's remuneration policy (e.g by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.
-'Pay Structure' and 'Employee benefits' by regions.
-However, variation in remuneration is in practice based on nature of Job/business line/activity primarily vi) A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
+However, experts' opinion may have been sought in case to case basis regarding income tax matter, lawyers' opinion for settlement of employees' dues in case of death, penalty etc. if required, by the management. v) A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches.
+The Bank does not differentiate the 'Pay Structure' and 'Employee benefits' by regions.
+However, variation in remuneration is in practice based on nature of Job/business line/activity primarily bifurcated for the employees who are directly recruited by the Bank and the headcounts/employees explored through outsourcing service providers as per rule.

+vi) A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.
 We consider the members of the senior management, branch managers and the employees engaged in different functional divisions at Head Office (except the employees involved in internal control, risk management and compliance) as the material risk takers of MDB b) Information relating to the design and structure of remuneration processes. i) An overview of the key features and objectives of remuneration policy.
 Remuneration and other associated matters are guided by the Bank's Service Rule as well as instruction, guidance from the Board from time to time in line with the industry practice with the objectives of retention/hiring of experienced, talented workforce focusing on sustainable growth of the Bank. ii) Whether the remuneration committee reviewed the bank's remuneration policy during the past year, and if so, an overview of any changes that was made.
-Human Resources Division under guidance of MANCOM, the Board and senior management reviews the issues of remuneration & its associated matters from time to time. iii) A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee The risk and compliance employees are carrying out the activities independently as per specific terms of references, job allocated to them.
+Human Resources Division under guidance of MANCOM, the Board and senior management reviews the issues of remuneration and its associated matters from time to time. iii) A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee The risk and compliance employees are carrying out the activities independently as per specific terms of references, job allocated to them.
 Regarding remuneration of the risk and compliance employees, Human Resources Division does not make any difference with other mainstream/ regular employees and sets the remuneration as per the prevailing rule of the Bank primarily governed by the employees' service rule of the Bank.